-At INBOUND 2019 and 2020, reporting-related releases have been part of the major product updates HubSpot announced.
+Reporting-related releases have been part of the major product updates HubSpot launches every quarter.

 While HubSpot hasn’t always been associated with having enterprise-level reporting, they’ve invested heavily over the past few years, so now companies can see the level of reporting they’d want from an enterprise-grade CRM.